FirasAbouzahr/pyPalace/README.md

 AWS Palace please sponsor me (:

 ## Table of Contents
-- [Example](#example): Example of using pyPalace to generate an AWS Palace config file ready for simulation
+- [Eigenmode Example](#eigenmode-example): Example of using pyPalace to generate an AWS Palace config file ready for simulation
 - [Function definitions](#function-definitions): Definition of functions and useful links to AWS Palace's github for more context

-# Example
+# Eigenmod Example

 Here is an example using pyPalace to create an AWS Palace config file for an eigenmode simulation of a superconducting circuit consisting of a single coplanar resonator coupled to a feedline.